StablePay/contracts-v1/README.md

 StablePay is the secure and decentralized payment platform for the new internet of money.

-StablePay was one of the winners in ETHSanFrancisco 2018.
+StablePay was one of the bounty prize winners in ETHSanFrancisco 2018.
 See more information about  [StablePay in ETHSanFrancisco 2018](https://devpost.com/software/stablepay).
 To see more information, please visit [StablePay website](https://stablepay.io).